alshedivat/al-folio/_pages/about.md

 ---
 Hi there ✋

-My name is Alireza Dehghanzadeh (written this way, type `alerezaa` in [Google Translate](https://translate.google.com), click to pronounce)
+My name is Alireza Dehghanzadeh (click on speaker icon to hear pronounciation at [Google Translate](https://translate.google.com/?sl=en&text=alerezaa))

 I'm a
 - Researcher at [University of Tehran](https://ut.ac.ir/en) in Master Degree. (more in [CV](https://alerezaa.ir/cv/))